OpenSourceMalaria/Series4_PredictiveModel/README.md

 # What is currently needed for the paper?

 The paper is being written up in the GoogleDoc [here](https://docs.google.com/document/d/1aD29GjC8RjqrSDcWcEUptS04Z2v10deReRp0eB3kcp4/edit?usp=sharing).
 Please edit accordingly.
+Tinyurl is https://tinyurl.com/OSMPredict

 - Abstract is as above.
 Edits discussed [here](https://github.com/OpenSourceMalaria/Series4_PredictiveModel/issues/6)
 - The basis for the introduction has been written up but still needs expanding in some areas.